-Waking up to the best ever homemade pancakes that are fluffy, easy to make contain no artificial ingredients and are cooked to a summer’s golden brown colour has to be one of the most wonderful way to start your day.
+Waking up to the best ever healthy pancakes that are fluffy, easy to make, contain no artificial ingredients or processed flours and are cooked to a summer’s golden colour has to be one of the most wonderful way to start your day.

-1 tablespoons unflavoured greek yoghurt or natural yoghurt
+- 1 tablespoons unsweetened greek yoghurt or natural yoghurt

 Prepare your flours.
 Process the oats by pulsing in your processor until the oats are fine flour consistency.

 Add all the ingredients listed ( except for the Berry Compote ingredients and the butter ) and process for 5- 10 seconds depending on the power of your processor.
 Ensure all the ingredients are well blended together.